BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 applicable) select.
 Some of the collaboration features of the Services display some or all of your profile information to other Service users when you disclose or interact with specific content.
-For example, when you comment on a Confluence page or Jira issue, we display your profile picture and name next to your comments so that other users with access to the page or issue understand who made the comment.
+For example, when you comment on a Confluence page or Jira work item, we display your profile picture and name next to your comments so that other users with access to the page or issue understand who made the comment.
 Similarly, when you publish a Confluence page, your name is displayed as the author of that page, and Service users with permission to view the page can view your profile information as well.